Ryan Day (snooker player): 2015/2016 season

-Day lost 5–4 to Ding Junhui in the second round of the Shanghai Masters, but turned the tables at the same stage of the International Championship by beating him 6–5.
-Day was defeated 6–4 by David Gilbert in the following round.
+Day lost 4–5 to Ding Junhui in the second round of the Shanghai Masters, but turned the tables at the same stage of the International Championship by beating him 6–5.
+Day was defeated 4–6 by David Gilbert in the following round.
 However, in his next event he whitewashed Mark Selby 4–0 in the quarter-finals of the Bulgarian Open and beat Sam Baird 4–2 to play in the final of an event carrying ranking points for the first time since 2008, but he was thrashed 4–0 by Mark Allen.
-He lost 6–2 to Dechawat Poomjaeng in the second round of the UK Championship, but knocked out reigning world champion Stuart Bingham 5–3 to reach the quarter-finals of the German Masters.
-Day lost the final three frames against Kyren Wilson to be eliminated 5–4.
+He lost 2–6 to Dechawat Poomjaeng in the second round of the UK Championship, but knocked out reigning world champion Stuart Bingham 5–3 to reach the quarter-finals of the German Masters.
+Day lost the final three frames against Kyren Wilson to be eliminated 4–5.
 He made two centuries and won the deciding frame on the final black against John Higgins to make another quarter-final at the World Grand Prix.
-He was defeated 4–2 by Bingham, losing the final frame from 56–0 points up, after Bingham made a 64 break.
-After being defeated 10–3 by Higgins in the opening round of the World Championship, Day said he would be working on his fitness in the off season in an attempt to improve his concentration during matches.
+He was defeated 2–4 by Bingham, losing the final frame from 56–0 points up, after Bingham made a 64 break.
+After being defeated 3–10 by Higgins in the opening round of the World Championship, Day said he would be working on his fitness in the off season in an attempt to improve his concentration during matches.

 2016/2017 season

-Day advanced to the quarter-final stage of the Shanghai Masters by overcoming Neil Robertson and Mei Xiwen both 5–2 and lost 5–3 to Mark Selby.
+Day advanced to the quarter-final stage of the Shanghai Masters by overcoming Neil Robertson and Mei Xiwen, both 5–2, before losing 3–5 to Mark Selby.
 He won the first four frames against Mark Allen in the third round of the UK Championship, but went on to lose 6–5.
-His second quarter-final of the season came at the German Masters and he was defeated 5–2 by Martin Gould.
+His second quarter-final of the season came at the German Masters and he was defeated 2–5 by Martin Gould.
 At the World Grand Prix, Day overcame Stuart Bingham, Michael White and Shaun Murphy all 4–2.
-In the semi-finals he was 4–3 down to Marco Fu, but recovered from needing four snookers in the eighth frame to level and went on to win 6–4.
-In Day's first ranking event final since 2008 he was 9–3 behind Barry Hawkins and, though he pulled it back to 9–7, he was defeated 10–7.
-Day lost in the final of the non-ranking Championship League 3–0 to John Higgins.
+In the semi-finals he was 3–4 down to Marco Fu, but recovered from needing four snookers in the eighth frame to level and went on to win 6–4.
+In Day's first ranking event final since 2008 he was 9–3 behind Barry Hawkins and, though he pulled it back to 9–7, he was defeated 7–10.
+Day lost in the final of the non-ranking Championship League 0–3 to John Higgins.
 A 4–2 win over Neil Robertson saw Day play in the semi-finals of the Gibraltar Open and he was beaten 4–2 by Judd Trump after leading 2–0.
-Day was a seeded player for the World Championship, but lost 10–4 Xiao Guodong in the first round and once again blamed his lack of concentration for the early exit.
+Day was a seeded player for the World Championship, but lost 4–10 Xiao Guodong in the first round and once again blamed his lack of concentration for the early exit.